GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (84) .md

 **At Higher Tiers**: Each tier beyond the minimum allows you pulse the wave 1 yard further or reduce the casting time by 1 action (to a minimum of 2 actions).

 **Critical Failure**: You lose hitpoints equal to the tier of this spell.
 If you do not have enough hitpoints, you must succeed a number of incapacitation saves equal to the difference.
 Then you and any non-undead creature within 3 yards suffer a necrotic attack.

+#### Wengevalder

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 10 yards

+**Effect**: You conjure a spirit of nature to strike a foe within range, treat as a biting attack.
+The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as a reaction.
+If no new target is chosen, it will inflict a bite against the same foe at the end of the secondary action phase.
+If it inflicts a critical hit, that foe receives 1d4 points of spell sickness.

+As a reaction, if the spirit attacks a foe casting a spell, you may attempt to counterspell as though you knew that spell.
+Perform the check as normal.
+THe spirit's energy is lost once the attempt is made, causing it to cease existing.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

+**Critical Failure**: The spirit conjured is quite upset with you.
+It grapples you for a number of rounds equal to the spell's tier.
+You cannot fight against this.
+During the primary action phase while you are grappled, it inflicts a biting attack against you.
+During the secondary phase, you incur 1d2-1 points of spell sickness.
+You are prone during this time.

 #### Wisp Away